Insight-deviler/Folder-based-Character-Column-Transformation/ReadMe.md

 ## Folder-based Character Column Transformation

 This script allows you to transform character columns of a dataset and save the transformed files in a specified folder.

-**Important:**
+***Important:***

-THIS CODE WAS CREATED FOR USING IT WITH THIS [anova_analysis](https://github.com/Insight-deviler/anova-analysis) PACKAGE FOR DATA TRANSFORMATION OR IT CAN BE USED AS STANDALONE BASED ON YOUR NEEDS
+THIS CODE WAS CREATED FOR USING IT WITH THIS [anova_analysis](https://github.com/Insight-deviler/anova-analysis) PACKAGE FOR DATA TRANSFORMATION OR IT CAN BE USED AS STANDALONE BASED ON YOUR NEEDS.

 ## Model Dataset